 Understanding Body Recomposition

-The WHO (Bull et al. 2020, PMID 33239350) recommends that adults perform both aerobic activity (150-300 minutes moderate-intensity or 75-150 minutes vigorous-intensity per week) and muscle-strengthening activities (involving all major muscle groups, at least twice weekly).
-This challenge integrates both recommendations into a single program β resistance exercises performed in a circuit format provide both the muscle-strengthening stimulus and the elevated heart rate that constitutes vigorous aerobic activity.
+Bull et al. (2020, PMID 33239350) recommend that adults perform both aerobic activity (150 to 300 minutes moderate-intensity or 75 to 150 minutes vigorous-intensity per week) and muscle-strengthening activities involving all major muscle groups at least twice weekly.
+This challenge integrates both recommendations into a single program: resistance exercises performed in a circuit format provide both the muscle-strengthening stimulus and the elevated heart rate that constitutes vigorous aerobic activity, so four 20-to-30-minute sessions per week cover both aerobic and strength criteria without requiring separate cardio and lifting days.

 Weeks 1-2: Foundation Phase